The Executive Committee is comprised of directors who set the agenda for

 How do I become a Chamber Ambassador?

 If you are a Chamber member and want to make new contacts and help others gain business exposure and share the benefits and excitement of Chamber membership, please contact email@example.com

 Business After Five CommitteeBusiness After 5 provides an opportunity for Chamber members to network with a variety of business people in an informal atmosphere.
-The Business After 5 events are held a a different member location each time.Hours for the reception are from 5 pm to 7 pm.
-The average attendance runs between 150-200 members.Join us on the 3rd Thursday of each month for our popular Business After 5 networking events.
+The Business After 5 events are held at different member location each time.Hours for the reception are from 5 pm to 7 pm.
+The average attendance runs between 150-200 members.Join us on the 3rd Wednesday of each month for our popular Business After 5 networking events.
 Make the most of your membership by meeting with fellow members that are looking for your product/service!

 Economic Policy Development Committee